icadariu-talend/kube-oidc-proxy/README.md

 ### Quickstart

-Deployment yamls can be found in `./deploy/yaml` and will require configuration to an exiting OIDC issuer.
+Deployment yaml files can be found in `./deploy/yaml` and will require configuration to an exiting OIDC issuer.

 This quickstart demo will assume you have a Kubernetes cluster without OIDC